thebitcave/ai-brain-extensions-for-mmtools/README.md

   * Actions
   * Decisions
 * _AI Brain Generator_: to create Corgi AIBrain systems (with AIDecisions and AIActions)
-* _AI pluggable brain_: to generate AI systems at runtime
+* _AI Pluggable Brain_: to generate AI systems at runtime

 ## Documentation